United States forms

 - When filing I-914 alongside I-192 (Waiver of inadmissibility if applicable)

-- Failing to provide a personal narrative statement.
+- Neglecting to include a personal narrative statement.

 - U-VISA: U Nonimmigrant Status (Crime Victims)